seung-lab/znn-release/docs/install.rst

 Installation
 ============

-Supports Linux and MacOS.
-Here, we only show the installation in Linux, especially Ubuntu.
+ZNN Supports Linux and MacOS.
+This guide was developed on Ubuntu 14.04 LTS and OS X Yosemite (10.10.5).

 Compilation of C++ core
 -----------------------